 Life in Belgrade during the 1990s was often violent, fraught and unpredictable, and B92 was often at the centre of the action.

-Still an active DJ, Gordan’s story and that of Radio B92 is told in Rebel Sounds at IWM London, an exhibition exploring how people have taken a stand for the music they love.
+Still an active DJ, Gordan’s story and that of Radio B92 was told in Rebel Sounds at IWM London, an exhibition exploring how people have taken a stand for the music they love.

 ‘We were very politically courageous challenging the traditional system, challenging politicians’ - Gordan Paunovic